Last updated for the 2020-2021 Academic Year

 Limited kitchen utensils are provided by the department (plates, cups, knives, forks, spoons).
 If you take kitchen utensils to your office, please return them as soon as possible.
 Food left in the refrigerator that has been there long enough to go bad will be thrown away.
 Everyone is responsible for cleaning up after themselves and their guests.
 The Seminar Room is to be kept locked whenever it is not in use.

 TAs may use supplies for teaching duties only.
 Most supplies are located in the main office mailroom.
 Some supplies are available by request only during office hours.
-Requests for special supplies should be approved by the Chair or the TA Coordinator.
+Requests for special supplies should be approved by the TA Coordinator.

-Each TA office should have at least one computer available for your use in preparing course materials, etc. If there are any problems with the computers in your TA offices or in the Graduate Student Computer Lab, please let the main office know.
+Each TA office should have at least one computer available for your use in preparing course materials, etc. If there are any problems with the computers in your TA offices or in the Graduate Student Computer Lab, please contact Greg Pflaumer at the main office.